t-88/Vic-To-Ascii/README.md

 # How To Use
--   default option is to turn img into ascii.
+-   if the terminal output doesnt work that means u are using the wrong terminal, this app was tested on alacritty.
+-   by default Victa only handles imgs ant its uses stbi to load them.
     -   ```
         $ ./run.sh
-        $ ./main -h
+        $ ./Victa -h
         ```

--   if u want to use capture feature
+-   if u want to use video features u need to use opencv
     -   make sure u have opencv installed or install it **apt install libopencv-dev**
     -   make sure u minimize ur terminal before to see full output, it will seem random when its zoomed in
     -   ```
-            $ g++ main.cpp -o main `pkg-config --cflags --libs opencv4
+            $ ./run.sh -opencv
+            $ ./Victa -h
             $ ./main -cap-frame ; read          # capture a frame print it and wait for input
             $ ./main -cap                       # capture stream this will fill ur terminal
         ```